 - You can only supply hot water to a single basin using this compact water heater.

-Another water heater that has been designed to ensure optimal efficiency, longevity and easy replacement is this compact design from Ecosmart.
+The Ecosmart ECO 27 is another water heater that has been designed to ensure optimal efficiency, longevity and easy replacement is this compact design from Ecosmart.
 It comes equipped with a lifetime warranty for the heating unit, which has a 98 percent energy efficient rating and can save you up to 50 percent on water heating costs.

 During warm weathers, this water heater can deliver hot water on-demand at a flow rate of 6 GPM and higher.
 It may also be used for 2 showers simultaneously and up to 4 showers and basin during such weather conditions.
 It comes with a digital display for temperature adjustment between 80 degrees F and 140 degrees F.